sepanda/sepanda.github.io/_posts/2015-01-01-NLP_2_PersonalExperience.md

 date: "Thursday, January 01, 2015"
 ---

-## The NLP-Project
+## My NLP-Project

-The index housing all the pages for the NLP-Project is found here: [Building a Word Predictor](http://sepanda.com/2015/01/01/NLP_1_BuildingAWordPredictor/)
+The index housing all the pages for my NLP-Project is found here: [Building a Word Predictor](http://sepanda.com/2015/01/01/NLP_1_BuildingAWordPredictor/)

-If you've just landed on this page and are looking for the word prediction shiny app I made for the Capstone Project, jump to the bottom of this page for links.
+If you've just landed on this page and are looking for the word prediction shiny app I made for the Capstone Project, you can find that here [A ShinyApp Word Predictor](https://sepanda.shinyapps.io/ShinyWordPredictor/).

 ## How I got involved with NLP